dotnet/docs/docs/framework/windows-services/walkthrough-creating-a-windows-service-application-in-the-component-designer.md

 To implement service pending status:

-1. Add a `using` statement or `Imports` declaration to the <xref:System.Runtime.InteropServices?displayProperty=nameWithType> namespace in the MyNewService.cs or MyNewService.vb file:
+1. Add a `using` statement or `Imports` declaration for the <xref:System.Runtime.InteropServices?displayProperty=nameWithType> namespace in the MyNewService.cs or MyNewService.vb file:

     ```csharp
     using System.Runtime.InteropServices;